oelizondo/gitwrap-rb/README.md

 After installing the gem just include it in your gemfile and off you go!

-The obejcts are generated automatically.
+The objects are generated automatically.
 They have a base url to connect to and retrieve data via the DataCreator module, which parses and returns corresponding obejcts to the method calls.

 Each object method is listed here: